 You also have equal employment opportunity responsibilities.
 You should give equal pay to employees who do the same work.

 Compensation can be complicated when it comes to taxes.
-You will withhold taxes from some types of compensation, but not from others.
+Withhold taxes from some types of compensation, but not from others.
 Make sure you know what taxes apply to each type of compensation.

-There are also many other federal, state, and local laws that govern compensation.
+There are also federal, state, and local laws that govern compensation.
 Make sure you understand your responsibilities before hiring employees.